papivot/pace-docs/PKS Cluster Access.md

  - User is [appdev] (this user can be an authenticated UAA local user or a LDAP user that may or may not be present in the `pks.cluster.*` UAA groups)
  - PKS_API is the PKS API endpoint [e.g. api.pks.domain.com]
- - {Token is the 1t value in the token.csv file's output. kubectl login -c gcpcluster00 -a api.pks.gcpcloud.navneetv.com -u appdev -m cluster00.gcpcloud.navneetv.com:8443
+ - MASTER_API is the value of `Kubernetes Master Host:Kubernetes Master port` Token is the 1t value in the token.csv file's output. kubectl login -c gcpcluster00 -a api.pks.gcpcloud.navneetv.com -u appdev -m cluster00.gcpcloud.navneetv.com:8443